For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 You have to live in Scotland for at least three years prior to applying to university to be eligible for the free fees.
 And even then, your application might be denied if they think you've moved there just to get free tuition fees.

-You could get cheaper tuition fees by studying in another country instead.
+You could possibly get cheaper tuition fees by studying in another country instead.
 But, Student Finance won't be available to you.
 You'll have to use your own savings or a part-time job to cover your living costs while you study.

 10. You start repaying your loan as soon as you graduate